RebeckaGothlin/atelier-poppy/README.md

 ## 📄 About The Project

 A simple yet responsive portfolio showcasing my artwork, built using React.
-This project highlights my art projects - both graphic illustrations and hadnmade drawings.
+This project highlights my art projects - both graphic illustrations and handmade drawings.

 ---